UBC-MDS/DSCI522-2425-group31_age-group-prediction/README.md

 # Age Group Predictor

-  - author: Dongchun Chen, Ismail Bhinderwala, Rashid Mammadov & Sienko Ikhabi
+  - author: Dongchun Chen, Ismail (Husain) Bhinderwala, Rashid Mammadov & Sienko Ikhabi

 A data analysis project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of